Access

 Why this connects beyond live events

 Most designers don't have this work in their portfolio because most designers haven't had to think about permission structures, role-based access, and the real-world stakes of visual hierarchy failures.
-The domain is live events, but the underlying problem maps directly to any system where access, trust, and differentiation by user tier actually matter.
-The credential system for Coachella and the access layer of a fintech product are solving a version of the same problem.
+The domain is live events, but the underlying problem is universal: communicating trust, access, and differentiation clearly and instantly, in systems where getting it wrong has real consequences.

 SCOPE OF WORK